TheGareBear/FirstFPS/README.md

-first attempt at a first person shooter type gsme
+A 1st person shooter the builds upon prior concepts.
+Created with C# using Unity